AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/dimensions/attmodel.md

 ## Attribution model values

 The `func` field within the `attributionModel` object returns one of the following values.
-Each value corresponds to an allocation model configurable in the Analytics UI.
+Each value corresponds to an allocation model configurable in the Analysis Workspace.
 For conceptual descriptions of each model, see [Attribution models and lookback windows](https://experienceleague.adobe.com/en/docs/analytics/analyze/analysis-workspace/attribution/models).